potblitd/XIAO-log/log^2/README.md

 </p>

 ## Assembly
-After assembling the SMD components on the adapted silkscreen and pads for manual soldering (V2 only), the shield is soldered on the pins of XIAO while a lithium battery is sandwiched between the two boards.
+SMD components are soldered on the shield first.
+V2 has adapted silkscreen and pads for easier manual soldering.
+The populated PCB is then soldered on the header pins of XIAO while a adequately-sized lithium battery is sandwiched between the two boards.
+For V2, a wire must be added to get the battery voltage.

 <p align="center">
   <img src="images/v1_assembled.png" width="200" />